 Changing the Subject: 4 Powerful Functions of a Subject Line

 Email marketing trends for 2013 promised to be both exciting and challenging.
-With all the focus on mobile, responsive design, big data, dynamic content and video in email, we suddenly find ourselves half way through the year.
+With all the focus on mobile, responsive design, big data, dynamic content and video in an email, we suddenly find ourselves halfway through the year.

-However, what is the point of a highly customised, responsive email containing a seamless video viewing experience if no one even opens the email?
-The subject line, ‘from’ name and preheader are some of the biggest factors that influence and encourage opens or feet in store, and a wide range of other desired cross channel behaviours.
+However, what is the point of a highly customized, responsive email containing a seamless video viewing experience if no one even opens the email?
+The subject line, ‘from’ name and preheader are some of the biggest factors that influence and encourage opens or feet in-store, and a wide range of other desired cross channel behaviors.

 I thought it was a good time to change the subject and refocus on some of the basics of email marketing.

-It goes without saying that you have to consider personalisation, careful use of the ‘from’ name and a supportive preheader.
+It goes without saying that you have to consider personalization, careful use of the ‘from’ name and a supportive preheader.
 Is that enough?

 4 Powerful functions of a subject line: